What is career pathing?

 Trulli

-Employees are no longer content with taking one predictable step after another on traditional career ladders.
-As people search for purpose and reassess work and life during the pandemic’s aftermath, yesterday’s ladders will transform into lattices of horizontal and vertical opportunities.
-Consequently, the only way to come out the other side of today’s retention crisis is by reimagining professional progression and putting career pathing into focus.
+With the current climate leaving limited mobility options, employees can no longer rely on taking predictable steps up traditional career ladders.
+As people search for purpose and development, yesterday’s ladders will transform into lattices of horizontal and vertical opportunities.
+Consequently, the only way to come out the other side is by reimagining professional progression and putting career paths into focus.
 But where should you begin?

-Before you can revamp Career Pathing, you need to get familiar with the basics.
-Career Pathing is the process of aligning opportunities for employee career growth with organizational talent priorities, as defined by Gartner.
-The most impactful approaches to Career Pathing go beyond solely focusing on vertical progression, and also take lateral and cross-functional roles into account.
+The most impactful approaches to career pathing go beyond solely focusing on vertical progression, and also take lateral and cross-functional roles into account.

-Career Pathing can enhance employee engagement and retention by encouraging people to get involved in learning and development programs that fulfill the current and future needs of their organization.
+A career path can also enhance employee engagement by encouraging people to get involved in learning and development programs that fulfill the current and future needs of their organization.
 Deloitte found that learning opportunities, professional development, and career progression are among the top drivers of workplace satisfaction.
-When employees are presented with opportunities that align with their skills, interests, and career ambitions, they will be motivated to continue to deepen their expertise, participate in L&D and upskilling, and feel inspired to take the steps needed to grow with their organization, rather than outside of it.
+When employees are presented with opportunities that align with their skills, interests, and career ambitions, they will be motivated to participate in L&D and upskilling.

-When it comes to employer benefits, Career Pathing is linked with a handful of key pay-offs.
-First and foremost, it can lead to a greater return on hiring investments.
-While there’s no doubt that training and onboarding recent joiners is costly, employers can maximize their investment by ensuring that this new talent stays with the company and positively contributes to the organization.
+When it comes to employer benefits, career pathing is linked with a handful of key pay-offs.
+Firstly, it can lead to a greater return on hiring investments.
+Training and onboarding new joiners is costly, but employers can maximize their investment by ensuring that new talent stays with the company.
+Career pathing also allows for role visibility, which can help companies save costs by finding internal talent with skills instead of hiring external labor at a higher rate.
+Helping employees take the driver’s seat to their career also increases job satisfaction and engagement, enhancing productivity.

 For employees